effekt-lang/effekt-website/_examples/choreo.md

     with network(channels);
     with catalog;
     with input;
-    with report; // change to report to see traces
+    with ignore; // change to report to see traces

     epp([Exists(buyer), Exists(seller)], buyer) { bookseller(buyer, seller) }
     })